microsoft/DiceWeb/UwpAddOn/README.md

 ## <a name="manually-update-store-association"></a>Manually Update Store Association
 Visual Studio does not provide a way to associate your sample app to an AddOn, so you can associate it with any app under the account.
-This will but you still need to associate it to an app so the publisher information is all correct.
+By associating the project with an app, you are still getting the benefits of having all the publishing information correctly populated for you by Visual Studio.
+This includes any certificates that might need created or installed to sign your package.

-After you've finished the store association:
+Once the inital association is done, you'll have to perform the following manual steps to correctly configure the AddOn.

 - Open **Package.StoreAssociation.xml**
 - Update the ProductReservedInfo section to include the Identity and Reserved Name of your AddOn.